-Cancer itself is pretty common – 1 in 3 people get it at some point during their lives.
+Cancer itself is pretty common – around 1 in 2 people get it at some point during their lives.
 But cancer in young people is much rarer, with less than 1% of all cancer cases affecting 15-24-year-olds.
 So if you’re that age and have cancer, it’s no surprise if you’re feeling hard done by.
 Cancer sucks.

 Things that don’t cause cancer